tpokorra/user_cas/README.md

 Groups
 ------

-**Groups that will not be unlinked**: These groups are preserved, when updating a user after login and are not unlinked.
+**Locked Groups**: Groups that will not be unlinked.
+These groups are preserved, when updating a user after login and are not unlinked.
 Please provide a comma separated list without blanks (eg.: group1,group2).
 Default: empty

-**Default groups when autocreating users**: When auto creating users after authentication, these groups are set as default if the user has no CAS groups.
+**Default group (when autocreating users)**: When auto creating users after authentication, these groups are set as default if the user has no CAS groups.
 Please provide a comma separated list without blanks (eg.: group1,group2).
 Default: empty

 **Authorized CAS Groups**: Members of these groups are authorized to use the ownCloud instance.
 This setting is especially helpful, if your CAS instance is not handling authorization itself.
 Please provide a comma separated list without blanks (eg.: group1,group2).
 Default: empty